cropmonitor/MadMask/README.md

 # MadMask
 Prototype plugin for Leaflet / Esri Leaflet, which allows for on-the-fly masking of WMS or Dynamic Map Layer types.

-First release of code by April, 2016.
+First release of code expected by April, 2016.

 Key components include PHP backend and front-end JavaScript plugin.